-- 1.1 This Note is addressed to the NHSBSA as administrator of the National Health Service Pension Scheme ('NHSPS' or 'Scheme').
+- 1.1 This Note is addressed to the NHSBSA as administrator of the National Health Service Pension Scheme 2015 ('NHSPS 2015' or 'Scheme').
 It sets out how a benefit reduction should be calculated in certain circumstances such as retirement or transfer, following an individual's election to exercise the 'scheme pays' option in respect of tax charges incurred due to the Annual Allowance ('AA').
-It also sets out the calculation of the member's and dependant's pension reduction at retirement for a Lifetime Allowance ('LTA') tax charge. - 1.2 This document relates to regulation T2A of the NHSPS 1995 Regulations (SI 1995/300) and regulations 2.J.8/3.J.8 of the NHSPS 2008 Regulations (SI 2008/653).
-Under these regulations, the member's benefit reduction should be calculated by reference to advice provided by the Scheme Actuary. - 1.3 The factors and guidance provided in this note have been prepared in light of our advice to the Department of Health and Social Care dated 30 October 2018 and its instructions following that advice. - 1.4 This guidance and updated factors are intended to supersede any previously issued by GAD for the purposes of scheme pays calculations.
+It also sets out the calculation of the member's and dependant's pension reduction at retirement for a Lifetime Allowance ('LTA') tax charge. - 1.2 This document relates to paragraphs 16(16)(b) and 16(3) of Schedule 3 to SI2015/94, under which the adjustment to the member's present or future benefits should be calculated by reference to advice provided by the Scheme Actuary for that purpose. - 1.3 The factors and guidance provided in this note have been prepared in light of our advice to the Department of Health and Social Care (DHSC) dated 30 October 2018 and its instructions following that advice. - 1.4 This guidance and updated factors are intended to supersede any previously issued by GAD for the purposes of scheme pays calculations.
 The updated factors contained in this guidance should be used for calculations carried out from 1 April 2019.
 No factors issued in the past should be used for such cases after this date.
-In particular, this guidance supersedes: - "National Health Service Pension Scheme: Reduction to benefits due to Scheme Pays Annual Allowance and Lifetime Allowance Tax Charges Factors and guidance" dated 6 March 2015 (updated April 2015). - 1.5 No factors or advice issued in the past for the NHSPS should be used for Scheme Pays calculations.
-No advice or factors issued for the National Health Service Pension Scheme 2015 ('NHSPS 2015') should be used for reductions to NHSPS benefits. - 1.6 Where a transitional member1 has benefits in both the NHSPS and the NHSPS 2015, the Scheme Pays charge should be applied to the Scheme in which the tax liability arises.
+In particular, this guidance supersedes:

+"National Health Service Pension Scheme 2015: Reduction to benefits due to Scheme Pays Annual Allowance and Lifetime Allowance Tax Charges - Factors and guidance" dated 6 March 2015 (updated April 2015).

+- 1.5 No factors or advice provided for the National Health Service Pension Scheme ('NHSPS') should be used for reductions to NHSPS 2015 benefits. - 1.6 Where a transitional member has benefits in both the NHSPS and the NHSPS 2015, the Scheme Pays charge should be applied to the Scheme in which the tax liability arises.
 For the purposes of determining this the Annual Allowance (including any carry forward) should be pro-rated between the Schemes based on the increase in value accrued in each Scheme.
-Section 3 explains the calculations required - 1.7 The effective date of the factors contained in this guidance is 1 April 2019 and the guidance note is effective from the date of issue.
+Section 3 explains the calculations required.
+Any cases arising should be referred to GAD until the policy for payment of the charge and reduction of benefits correspondingly has been confirmed. - 1.7 The effective date of the factors contained in this guidance is 1 April 2019 and the guidance note is effective from the date of issue. - 1.8 A summary of the assumptions underlying the factors is listed in Appendix A. The factors are provided in Appendix B, C and D.